RC helicopter controls

 To control an rc helicopter the pitch angle of the main rotor blades must be changed in relation to the air flowing over them; this change varies the amount of lift generated by the blades.
 Pitch angle is referred to as Angle of Attack when the blade is moving through the air.

-In truth, the terms 'FP' and 'CP' are a little misleading because both terms only refer to the collective pitch control of the helicopter.
+Incidentally, the terms 'FP' and 'CP' are a little misleading because both terms only refer to the collective pitch control of the helicopter.
 The cyclic pitch control method is basically the same for FP and CP helicopters.

 The flybar is a short rod perpendicular to the main rotor blades.
 At each end of the flybar is an airfoil paddle and the flybar moves in direct response to the tilting of the swashplate, which is controlled by the servos.
 A flybar also acts to stabilise the helicopter in flight.